- Go 99.1%

 claudia reset mount # reset just mounts (also: secret, env, prompt, ...)

-claudia profile # list profiles
+claudia profile get # list profiles

 claudia profile init # check prerequisites, install claude, set up profile